oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 is a full and free Virtual Table Top application.
 These extensions bring new functionality for MapTool.

-The extensions are mostly about new functions for the MapTool macro language, so that writing macros is more convenient/easier and doing stuff that is not possible with "just" official MapTool (like the button frames).
+The extensions are mostly about new functions for the MapTool macro language.
+Goal is to make writing macros more convenient/easier and allow doing stuff that is not possible with "just" official MapTool yet (like the button frames).
+Safety and security goes first, so you will not be able to do "dodgy" stuff inside or outside of MT with the extension.

 We will contribute to the official MapTool (in short MT) as well, but not all the features here will directly make it to MT and some maybe never.
 So if you want